-Mario Rodriguez is the Executive Director of the Indianapolis Airport Authority, representing the award-winning Indianapolis International Airport (IND).
-Under his leadership, the airport has experienced record-breaking passenger traffic, announced major economic development projects, and has been recognized as the Best Airport in North America and the United States, year after year from prestigious organizations such as J.D.
+Under his leadership, the Indianapolis Airport Authority has experienced record-breaking passenger traffic, announced major economic development projects, and has been recognized as the Best Airport in North America and the United States, year after year by prestigious organizations such as J.D.
 Power, Condé Nast Traveler, Travel + Leisure, TripAdvisor, and Airports Council International.

-He is an active community leader and board member of numerous philanthropic and business organizations such as the Indianapolis and Indiana Chamber of Commerce, 2021 NBA All-Star Game, Visit Indy, Indiana Sports Corp., Economic Club, and the Indy 500 Festival Committee.
-He is the former board president of the Indiana Latino Institute (ILI), whose mission is to improve health and advance the education of Indiana’s Latino communities.
-Under his leadership, the institute expanded from serving 100 high school students to more than 2,800 in 2019.
+He is an active community leader and board member of numerous philanthropic and business organizations such as the Indianapolis and Indiana Chamber of Commerce, 2021 NBA All-Star Game, Visit Indy, The Indiana Sports Corporation, the Economic Club, and the Indy 500 Festival Committee.
+He is the former president of the board of the Indiana Latino Institute (ILI), whose mission is to improve health and advance the education of Indiana’s Latino communities.
+Under his leadership, the Institute expanded from serving one-hundred high school students to over twenty-eight hundred in 2019.

 Rodriguez is an engineering graduate of the University of Miami (1987), attended the Harvard Kennedy School, and is an accomplished author and speaker on issues impacting the aviation industry.
-For over 30 years, he has held leadership positions in aviation around the world from Hong Kong to Indiana.
+For over 30 years, he has held leadership positions in aviation from Hong Kong to Indiana.